-In fact, when selling on Amazon, always keep in mind that your business’s ultimate goal is, typically, making a net profit.
+When selling on Amazon, remember that your business’s ultimate goal is, typically, making a net profit.
 This is why the majority of merchants start selling.

-To be in the black figures you should know your cost of sales.
-In your accountancy, a financial concept of Amazon Cost of goods sold (COGS for short) helps you do so.
+To be in the black figures, you should know your cost of sales.
+In your accountancy, a financial concept of Amazon’s Cost of goods sold helps you do so.
 A lot of sellers think of it as a headache.
 However, financials are an integral part of every business.

 What Is the Cost of Goods Sold?

-Cost of goods sold is an accounting term that indicates the expenses for the manufacturing and sale of a product.
+Cost of goods sold is an accounting term that indicates the expenses for manufacturing and selling a product.
 To clarify, it’s costs related to selling your products on Amazon.

-In fact, Amazon COGS is an expense.
+Amazon Costs of goods sold is an expense.
 It is an accounting principle that helps match the cost of an ASIN and its sale.
-COGS shows your revenue and profitability in a specific month.
+It shows your revenue and profitability in a specific month.

-In the sale price of a product, COGS is the major part of the money you spend on it.
+In the sale price of a product, it is the major part of the money you spend on it.
 Roughly, the rest is your profit margin.
-Because the Cost of goods sold is deducted from the sale price, the higher the COGS, the lower the profit margin.
+Because the Cost of goods sold is deducted from the sale price, the higher the Costs of goods sold, the lower the profit margin.

-Therefore, knowing Amazon cost of goods sold helps you better manage inventory.
+Therefore, knowing Amazon’s cost of goods sold helps you better manage inventory.
 You can see what’s profitable and what’s not.

 COGS Amazon example

-Say, a private label merchant purchases 150 pullovers from Alibaba manufacturer in China.
-They spend $15 per unit (including shipping, import fees, and other costs of bringing the products into the U.S).
+Here is a simple COGS example.
+For instance, a private label merchant purchases 150 pullovers from an Alibaba manufacturer in China.
+They spend $15 per unit (including shipping, import fees, and other costs of bringing the products into the U.S.).

 The total investment before you list pullovers is $2,250 before profit.

-The $15 you’ve paid per unit (not including marketing, salary, and similar costs), refers to COGS.
+The $15 you’ve paid per unit (not including marketing, salary, and similar costs) refers to Costs of goods sold.

 Amazon requires FBA sellers to list products with a sale price of at least 10% higher than their COGS.

-Note: The value of COGS may vary depending on the accounting method you apply.
+Note: The value of this indicator may vary depending on the accounting method you apply.

 What Does Cost of Goods Sold Include?

 Basically, COGS comprises the costs related to the ASIN’s production and does not include overhead costs.
-COGS expense includes direct and indirect costs.
+Costs of goods sold expense includes direct and indirect costs.

 The direct costs are expenses for inventory manufacturing.